Pandan, Antique: Power supply

 The Aklan Electric Cooperative (AKELCO) supplies electricity to the municipality.
 AKELCO sourced its power from the National Power Corporation.
 Electricity had already reached almost majority of the barangays in the municipality except those, which are located in the hinterlands.
 One barangay in the hinterland obtains its electricity from a mini-hydro power plant.

 In Pandan, the total percentage of household served is 33.31% in the rural area while 86.13% is being served in the urban area.
 Even though some households can already be reached by electric supply, they choose not to get connected due mainly to its high cost.
 They rely instead on other means for lighting, cooking and other purposes.

 Although the government with the partnership of the AKELCO is currently implementing its electrification program in the barangays, delays in the implementation can be expected because of the high cost of transmission lines and other facilities needed.
 There is also a low demand in electric connection because some households are not capable of paying installation expenses as well as the monthly bills.

 Power outages and fluctuation can be frequently experienced in Pandan which usually occur during weather disturbances.
 Old and in facilities are also one of the causes.

 AKELCO gets its supply of power from NAPOCOR through a 69 kV transmission line traversing the Iloilo-Capiz-Aklan area.
 When power from this line is cut-off due to maintenance or weather disturbances, Pandan experiences a power outage.

-External relations
+Sister cities

 Pandan is twinned with the following cities: